The Great Gazoo

-The Great Gazoo or simply Gazoo is a fictional character from the animated series The Flintstones.
+The Great Gazoo, or simply Gazoo, is a fictional character from the animated series The Flintstones.
 He first appeared on the show on October 29, 1965.
 The Great Gazoo was voiced by actor Harvey Korman.

 Fictional biography

 The Great Gazoo is a tiny, green, floating scientist who was exiled to Earth from his home planet for inventing a Doomsday Device.
 Gazoo was discovered by Fred and Barney when his flying saucer crashed.
 Gazoo recognizes Fred and Barney's world as prehistoric Earth.
-Gazoo refers to Fred and Barney as "dumb dumbs" and constantly causes problems for them.
+Gazoo refers to Fred and Barney as "dum-dums" and constantly causes problems for them.
 He can materialize and dematerialize objects, teleport, freeze time, travel through time, de-age anyone, destroy the world, and perform other remarkable feats but when he attempts to help out Fred and Barney, he usually ends up causing even more trouble.
 The only people who are able to see Gazoo are Fred, Barney and the children; animals also can see him.
 A running gag is that Fred argues with Gazoo while Wilma believes that he is talking to himself.
 When their daughter, Pebbles, says "Gazoo", Wilma thinks Pebbles is sneezing.